🎥

 1. Timeline compression and operation pacing

-The film condenses several years of painstaking undercover work, relationship building, and multiple operations into a tighter, more propulsive narrative.
-Many real bureaucratic delays, failed attempts, and long periods of waiting are shortened or omitted.
+The film condenses several years of painstaking undercover work, relationship building, and multiple smaller operations into a tighter, faster-paced narrative.
+In reality, Operation C-Chase involved long periods of waiting, bureaucratic hurdles, failed attempts, and gradual trust-building that spanned from 1986 to 1988.

 2. Heightened personal danger and psychological toll